Cricket: Black Caps name final ODI squad ahead of 2019 Cricket World Cup

 Sodhi's omission, in particular, is somewhat of a surprise.
 Although he took some punishment in his second outing against India, he was extremely economical in his first match, and bowled exceptionally against Sri Lanka.

-With Todd Astle preferred, perhaps the selectors have already seen enough to know what Sodhi provides, and instead want to give Astle an uninterrupted opportunity to show his worth, while Bracewell misses out to Colin de Grandhomme and Jimmy Neesham at the all-rounder position.
+With Todd Astle preferred, perhaps the selectors have already seen enough to know what Sodhi provides, and instead want to give Astle an uninterrupted opportunity to show his worth ahead of the World Cup.
+Meanwhile, Bracewell, who showed promise with the bat but didn't make many inroads with the ball, misses out to Colin de Grandhomme and Jimmy Neesham, who take the all-rounder spots in the squad.

-Pending a fitness test tomorrow, Martin Guptill will return to the top of the order after suffering a back injury, where he will team up with Henry Nicholls.
+Pending a fitness test tomorrow after missing a chunk of the Indian series with a back injury, Martin Guptill will return to the top of the order, where he will team up with Henry Nicholls.
 Colin Munro misses out for the first two matches, but may get a chance in the third ODI, when he'll be called into the squad in place of the rested Kane Williamson.

-Tom Latham will captain the side in that third ODI, and is the only wicketkeeper in the squad.
+Tom Latham will captain the side in that third ODI, and is the only wicketkeeper in the squad, with uncertainty still surrounding whether Nicholls will perform the back-up wicketkeeper role at the World Cup, or whether Tim Seifert will get the nod as cover.

-Black Caps selector Gavin Larsen was hopeful that the Guptill and Nicholls opening partnership can perform against Bangladesh.
+Black Caps selector Gavin Larsen was hopeful that the Guptill and Nicholls opening partnership can perform against Bangladesh, with it being over a year since the Black Caps last produced an opening partnership of 35 runs or more in an ODI.

+"We're delighted to have Martin back on the park for this series; he's a world-class player and an integral part of our one-day side.

-Astle will share the spin bowling load with Mitchell Santner, and Larsen indicated the selectors wanted to give the pair more opportunities at the international level after they both returned from injury recently.
+Astle will share the spin bowling load with Mitchell Santner throughout the Bangladesh series, and Larsen indicated the selectors wanted to give the pair more opportunities at the international level after they both recently returned from injury.

 "We've been really pleased with Mitchell's return after a serious knee surgery last year and we'll continue to monitor him through the rest of the season.